hasufell/hasufell.github.io/posts/2021-10-22-conduit-to-streamly.md

 [Conduit](https://hackage.haskell.org/package/conduit) is an excellent fully featured streaming library, but I didn't want to go back to it by re-introducing *yaml*.
-Since GHCup previously dependent on [streamly](https://github.com/composewell/streamly) and will likely do so in the future, those were good arguments for it.
+Since GHCup previously depended on [streamly](https://github.com/composewell/streamly) and will likely do so in the future, those were good arguments for it.
 Other arguments for streamly could be the strong focus on [performance](https://github.com/composewell/streaming-benchmarks#streamly-vs-conduit) through inlining and stream fusion optimizations.
 As such, it may exceed other implementations performance, but also